Skip to content

 • Cleaning becomes less convenient for owners

-• Senior or mobility-limited cats may struggle to navigate barriers
+• Some cats may struggle to navigate barriers

 • Gates often require constant opening and closing